 Deliverables of Test Environment Setup

-- Test Environment ready for test execution phase
+- The test environment is ready for the test execution phase

 - Smoke test results